krzysztofplociennik/medical-clinic-backend/README.md

 <h1> Medical Clinic Project </h1>

-This medical clinic project has a form of a website where you can login, setup an appointment or change your credentials.
+This medical clinic project has a form of a website where you can log in, setup an appointment or change your credentials.

 The project has a separate backend and frontend.
 Backend: https://github.com/krzysztofplociennik/medical-clinic-backend